phpbbireland/mioke80/README.md

 My main test code is now in /blackpill_version/QMK/ayla/ayla80

-I have designed a new test board using the STM32F411RETx, it contains all the necessary keyboard electronics (except for the key switches, matrix diodes and RGB leds as these are on the actual keyboard PCB I built earlier.
+I have designed a new test board using the STM32F411RETx, it contains all the necessary keyboard electronics (except for the key switches, matrix diodes and RGB leds as these are on the actual keyboard PCB from the first prototype).
 Connection between boards is via 30 pin 1.27" pitch header connector.

 Note: *kicad2* folder contains working test copy, files will be moved to **kicad** once testing complete...